LearnersGuild/learnathon/README.md

 ## How to Engage

-**Your goal** is to complete the challenge as best you can, and to learn as much from your peers so that you can improve your skills over the course of the Learnathon.
+**Your goal** is to complete the challenge as best you can, and to learn as much from your peers so that you can improve your skills over the course of the Enrollment Game.
 The more you are able to improve, the better your overall score.

 You need these materials: